Robert R. Kiely, Jr., the Chief Administrative Officer of the City, is appointed to serve the City on a full-time basis by the Mayor and City Council.

 Mr. Kiely served as Vice Chairman of the Illinois Municipal League’s Legislative Committee in 2014 and served as Chairman from 2011-2013.
 From 2012-2014 he served as Midwest Vice President of the International City/County Management Association (ICMA); the Treasurer of the Northwest Municipal Conference from 2009-2012; President of the Illinois City/County Management Association (ILCMA) from 2005-2006; and Chairman of the Intergovernmental Risk Management Agency (IRMA).
 He is currently an adjunct professor in the Continuing Studies Program at Northwestern University.

-He lives in Lake Forest with his wife, Alison, has three grown children and two grandsons.
+He lives in Lake Forest with his wife, Alison, has three grown children and three grandsons.